lucaspereira06/AdoCore/README.md

    using (var context = new DataContext())
    {
-       //The second parameter in Function ExecutarComando is if commit or no. Pass true to commit.
+       //The second parameter in method ExecuteCommand is if commit or no. Pass true to commit.

        var rowsAffected =
        context.ExecuteCommand("update student set name = @1, age = @2 where idStudent = @0", true, student.IdStudent, student.Name, student.Age);